Coffee Painting for Beginners

 Mix the coffee

 First up, you’ll want to mix the coffee, but it’s not just a cut and dry case of adding water to a pot and being done with it.
-You’ll want to mix several different concentrations of coffee to water to select both lighter and darker hues.
+You’ll want to mix several different concentrations of coffee to water to make a selection of both lighter and darker hues.
 Some small bowls or espresso cups are perfect for mixing the coffee in.

 Make your swatches

 If you’ve painted with watercolours before, you may be familiar with the process of making swatches before you begin.
-This allows you to check the consistency, see the hues of the different coffee concentrations you’ve created and what colours you must work with.
+This allows you to check the consistency, see the hues of the different coffee concentrations you’ve created and what colours you have to work with.

 Stick your paper down